French lawmakers pass draft law targeting online hate speech

 “The assessment of the illegality of hate content cannot be left to platform operators alone...,” France’s Human Rights League said in a statement before Friday’s vote.

-“We warn against circumventing the powers of the judicial authorities in favor of the independent administrative authorities,” it added.
+“We warn against circumventing the powers of the judicial authorities in favour of the independent administrative authorities,” it added.

 In France, the head of the CSA is named by the president.